-Moscow released Zawahiri in May 1997—with his laptop, “its mostly Arabic-language documents nearly all unread”—and allowed him to travel to Chechnya, where he met various holy warriors, including Ibn al-Khattab (a.k.a.
+[UPDATED] Moscow released Zawahiri in May 1997, with his laptop and “its mostly Arabic-language documents nearly all unread”.
+Zawahiri was met in Dagestan by Thirwat Shehata, one of the cell of jihadists who converged on Baghdad in May 2002 with ISIS’s founder, Abu Musab al-Zarqawi.
+The Russian authorities allowed Zawahiri to travel to Chechnya, where he met various holy warriors, including Ibn al-Khattab (a.k.a.
 Samir Saleh Abdullah as-Suwailem), over the next ten days.
 Zawahiri then decamped to Afghanistan.
 Incredibly, Moscow claimed not to know who it had in its possession until years later.
 This is ridiculous on its face.

 There is no way Zawahiri’s laptop will have resisted Moscow’s efforts to read it.
 Moreover, there is every reason to think there would have been Russian intelligence officers who recognized Zawahiri by sight.
 In the 1970s, after Egypt’s president Anwar Sadat halted the Soviet colonization of his country and turned West, the KGB initiated Active Measures to try to topple Sadat and began sponsoring Egyptian oppositionists, including the Communists and Islamists—the Egyptian Muslim Brotherhood and EIJ.
-Zawahiri was very publicly rounded up in the dragnet after Sadat was assassinated in 1981, and it was public record that Zawahiri broke under torture, giving up the name of a more senior conspirator, and felt guilty about it.
+Zawahiri was very publicly rounded up in the dragnet after Sadat was assassinated in 1981, and it was public record that Zawahiri broke under torture, giving up the name of his friend, Issam al-Qamri, an army officer secretly loyal to the Islamists who knew (a bit) more about the conspiracy, and felt guilty about it.
 It beggars belief that none of this led to Zawahiri’s discovery and Moscow making use of him, according to Evgenii Novikov.
 “Zawahiri would have had to agree to cooperation with Russian intelligence to save his life and to buy his freedom,” Novikov writes.
 According to Litvinenko, there is a simple explanation for this otherwise-puzzling predicament: the FSB knew perfectly well who Zawahiri was and, so far from intending to hinder him, the FSB provided Zawahiri with training for several months in Dagestan.
 That Moscow felt the need to murder Litvinenko—publicly, in London—suggests that his claims cannot be dismissed out of hand.

 Zawahiri’s subsequent actions are also noteworthy.
 Zawahiri’s EIJ was a “national-revolutionary” movement, so much so that a large slice of EIJ left in 2001 when Zawahiri formally joined al-Qaeda, only returning to the fold to oppose the “Crusaders” after the invasion of Afghanistan.
 Zawahiri had been a leading proponent of the “near enemy” school of jihad, which said that the Islamists needed to focus on attacking the local regimes and forming a base of operations.
 In 1995, at the height of the violent insurgency EIJ led against the Egyptian State, Zawahiri even wrote an article saying that the struggle against Israel must wait until Islam reigned over Egypt.
 But Zawahiri quite suddenly changed after his release in Russia and his move to Afghanistan.